What is a service dog?

 So you can take your dog anywhere?

-Technically yes... and technically no. Most public places are not allowed to restrict service dog access, unless the animal is a public nuisance (barking, attacking customers, etc. etc. basically everything that would be a nightmare for the disabled person).
+Technically yes... and technically no. Most public places are not allowed to restrict service dog access, unless the animal is a public nuisance (barking repeatedly, attacking customers, not being house broken etc. etc. basically everything that would be a nightmare for the disabled person).
 Some places may restrict the animals for health reasons, such as hospital clean rooms, the cooking areas of restaurants (but not the dining areas), and so on.

 When in doubt, it is best to contact the place you are going to first, and make certain that there are no special requirements beforehand for your animal.
-For example, when I fly with Zeus, most of the airlines I've traveled on have required information on him, verifying his validity as a service dog.
-Sometimes it's as simple as a letter from my doctor, stating that I am disabled and Zeus is a part of my treatment.
+For example, when I fly with Zeus (and now Tucker, as Zeus is retired), most of the airlines I've traveled on have required information on him, verifying his validity as a service dog.
+Sometimes it's as simple as a letter from my doctor, stating that I am disabled and Zeus is a part of my treatment (technically it's not required for service dogs, but people confuse ESA and service dogs all the time and it's easier to just provide it than to argue).
 Sometimes they also require certification of health from his vet.
 These things are done not to inconvenience the disabled person, but so that the airlines can help everyone and make sure all of their passengers are comfortable.
 Usually I will be placed behind the bulkhead, furthest from the bathrooms and closest to the door to minimize the amount of contact my dog will have with the plane and other passengers.
 This is in case another passenger is allergic, they have the least amount of contact possible with the canine.

 That's right, he does and has several times.
 There wasn't really a way to prepare him for the experience of flying, but we did the best we could before our first trip.
 The big things to look out for when traveling with a service dog are these: